jacobguenther/RecoilOceanWaves/README.md

 - [X] Decouple UI from widget

 ### Misc
-- [ ] Change license to GPLv2 or later.
+- [X] Change license to GPLv2 or later.

 ## License
-All code(.lua, .glsl) files in this repository are licensed under the [GNU AGPLv3](LICENSE) license.
+All code(.lua, .glsl) files in this repository are licensed under the [GNU GPLv2](LICENSE), or any later version.

-Some shaders have MIT license notices because significant portions of them where originally licensed under MIT but they are relicensed as AGPLv3.
+Some shaders have MIT license notices because significant portions of them where originally licensed under MIT but they are relicensed as GPLv2 or later.